stschmaltz/fitness-fam/README.md

 ## Fitness-Fam

-https://fitnessfam.app is an NextJS app I am putting together to create exercise routines and browse from a database of exercises.
+https://fitnessfam.app is an NextJS app I am putting together to create workout routines and browse from a database of exercises.

 #### Tech